hashicorp/terraform-provider-kubernetes/website/docs/guides/alpha-manifest-migration-guide.markdown

 The `kubernetes_manifest` resource in now available in the official provider for Kubernetes.
 This guide walks through the actions needed to adopt existing `kubernetes_manifest` resources into configurations that use the Kubernetes provider.

-Depending on use-case, the following actions are needed to perform the migration.

-# Use Case A

-## Using only `kubernetes_manifest` resources

-If you've already been using the experimental `kubernetes-alpha` provider, you are likely falling in this use-case.
-If you have other `kubernetes_*` resources in your configuration, please also see [Use-case B](#use-case-b)

-In case your configuration only uses `kubrenetes_manifest`, but no other resources of the Kubernetes provider (e.g. `kubernetes_*` resources) follow these steps to migrate.
+Follow these steps to migrate your configuration and continue using the `kubernetes_manifest` resource with the Kubernetes provider.

-### Step 1: Provider configuration blocks
+## Step 1: Provider configuration blocks

 The provider configuration blocks for the `kubernetes-alpha` provider are no longer supported.
 To carry over the configuration, simply rename the provider block to "kubernetes".